Publish With Us

 If the reviewers recommend publication, the author is responsible for considering and incorporating the reviewers' suggestions for revising the manuscript before submitting a final electronic and hard copy to the University of Regina Press.

-The peer review overseen by the faculty Publicaiton Board, and made up of ten faculty members of the University of Regina and the University of Saskatchewan.
+The peer review is overseen by the faculty Publications Board, which is made up of ten faculty members from the University of Regina and the University of Saskatchewan.

 SIGNING A CONTRACT

-Once the University of Regina Press has agreed to publish your work, it will be assigned a place in the press's publication schedule.
+Once the University of Regina Press has agreed to publish your work, the project will be assigned a place in the press's publication schedule.
 The author will be issued a contract and a deadline for receipt of the final manuscript and all accompanying material.

 Preparing Your Accepted Manuscript for Final Submission

-Once the University of Regina Press has agreed to publish your work and the publication timelines have been determined, you will need to prepare your manuscript for the Press's editing and production processes.
-We will not proceed if you have not yet completed and submited a Author/Editor Information Form and our Author Publicity Form.
+Once the University of Regina Press has agreed to publish your work and the publication timelines have been determined, you will need to prepare your manuscript for the press's editing and production processes.
+We will not proceed if you have not yet completed and submitted an Author/Editor Information Form and our Author Publicity Form.
 (Please contact your Acquisitions Editor to receive a copy of these forms.)

 - manuscript submission checklist